IDAGIO/esbulk/README.md

       -z    unzip gz'd file on the fly
       -dir  string
-              path to directory with source JSON documents (filename has to follow specific convention see bellow) -nokeep delete file after is processed (default is false)
+              path to directory with source JSON documents (filename has to follow specific convention see bellow) -nokeep delete file after it has been processed (default is false)

 ![](https://raw.githubusercontent.com/miku/esbulk/master/docs/asciicast.gif)